ANALYSIS-Brazil austerity fervor threatens fight against coronavirus

 Economic Policy Secretary Adolfo Sachsida also said in early March that the best vaccine against coronavirus would be to "press ahead with economic reforms," putting Brazil on sounder footing for a strong recovery.

 Officials admit the government will miss its 2020 primary budget deficit goal of 124 billion reais.
-The projected shortfall is now closer to 200 billion reais as tax, oil and privatization revenues slump while spending is likely to rise.
+The projected shortfall is now over 350 billion reais as tax, oil and privatization revenues slump while spending is likely to rise.

 But they insist that a constitutional budget cap is sacrosanct, limiting government spending growth in each year to the previous year's annual inflation rate.